Peter Scully: Criminal charges

-Scully faced a total of 75 charges and, according to German television news channel n-tv, was alleged to have sexually abused 75 children.
+Scully faced a total of 75 charges, with 7 confirmed victims of rape and trafficking.
 He was on trial with others who assisted in the production of his pornography, including four men: German Christian Rouche, Filipinos Alexander Lao and Althea Chia, and Brazilian Haniel Caetano de Oliveira.
 Margaret Akullo, then-Project Coordinator for the United Nations Office on Drugs and Crime and an expert on child abuse investigations, described the case as "horrific" and the worst she had ever heard of.
 His crimes were deemed so severe that some prosecutors supported the reintroduction of the death penalty as punishment for Scully, despite capital punishment being abolished in the Philippines since 2006.

-In a March 2015 interview with Tara Brown on 60 Minutes, Scully said that he is currently writing a tell-all journal in prison where he will reflect on his motivations for raping young children.
+In a March 2015 interview with Tara Brown on 60 Minutes, Scully said that he was writing a tell-all journal in prison where he would reflect on his motivations for raping young children.

 In October 2015, a fire severely damaged the evidence room containing Scully's computer logs and videos, destroying key evidence.
-Some believe Scully may have bribed a local police officer, as corruption in the Philippines was rife as of the 2010s.
 On 13 June 2018, Scully and his girlfriend Alvarez were sentenced to life in prison.
-Judge Jose Escobido also ordered Scully and Alvarez to pay 5 million PHP (almost 87,000 USD) to the victims.
+Judge Jose Escobido also ordered Scully and Alvarez to pay 5 million PHP (almost US$87,000) to the victims.

 Both Scully and his sister complained about the conditions in the jail Scully is held in.

 In November 2022, he received a second conviction and was sentenced to an additional 129 years in prison.
-Margallo was sentenced to 126 years, and two accomplices, Alexander Lao and Maria Dorothea Chia were given a 9-year sentence each.
+Margallo was sentenced to 126 years, and two accomplices, Alexander Lao and Maria Dorothea Chia, were given a 9-year sentence each.
 In total, there have been 60 cases filed against Scully.